-Our subsidiaries, Calando and Tego Biosciences Corporation, as well as minority investments Nanotope and LBS, are focused on technology related to new and improved pharmaceutical candidates.
+Our subsidiary, Calando, as well as minority investments Nanotope and Leonardo, are focused on technology related to new and improved pharmaceutical candidates.
 Drug development is time consuming, expensive and risky.
 Even product candidates that appear promising in the early phases of development, such as in early animal and human clinical trials, often fail to reach the market for a number of reasons, such as:

-- · clinical trial results are not acceptable, even though preclinical trial results were promising; - inefficacy and/or harmful side effects in humans or animals; - the necessary regulatory bodies, such as the U.S. Food and Drug Administration, did not approve our potential product for the intended use; and - manufacturing and distribution is uneconomical.
+- clinical trial results are not acceptable, even though preclinical trial results were promising; - inefficacy and/or harmful side effects in humans or animals; - · the necessary regulatory bodies, such as the U.S. Food and Drug Administration, did not approve our potential product for the intended use; and - manufacturing and distribution is uneconomical.